 - If you rent a room or live with parents or roommates, just include the room that is uniquely yours.
 (If you want to do the whole house later at some point, go ahead, but start with the space you call your very own.)

-Now that you’ve gotten that out of the way, you’re going to draw the square of Saturn (see yesterday’s post) over your floor plan.
+Now that you’ve gotten that out of the way, you’re going to draw the square of Saturn (see above) over your floor plan.
 To do this, follow these simple steps:

 2. Draw an arrow at the front door/main entrance (as intended by the architect, even if you use another one more often) that’s pointing in toward the home.